“Building a brand is about running your business like a boss.

 Say the name “Oprah” and I bet her charming face and million dollar smile immediately float into your mind’s eye.

 Amazon’s smiling arrow logo literally draws a connection from “A” to “Z” to illustrate the point of their products and services.
 (I mean, seriously, what did we do before Amazon Prime?
-I swear if I were an Autobot that would be my name!)
+If I were an Autobot, that would be my name!)